zkemail/zk-email-verify/packages/examples/twitter-verifier/README.md

 let regex = `email was meant for @${word_char}+`;
 ```

-To understand these better, use https://cyberzhg.github.io/toolbox/ and use the 3 regex tools for visualization of the min-DFA state.
+To understand these better, use https://cyberzhg.github.io/toolbox/ and use the 3 regex tools for visualization of the min-DFA state. -->

+### Credits
+This was originally conceived of in August 2022 by [@yush_g](https://twitter.com/yush_g) and [@sampriti0](https://twitter.com/sampriti0) at [@0xparc](https://twitter.com/0xparc), and has been improved since by several contributors supported by EF PSE including Sora, Saleel, Tyler, Sambhav, Javier, Rasul, Vivek, and more.
+We are grateful to circomlib, 0xparc, and double blind for their circuits.
+[DM us](http://t.me/zkemail) if interested in discussing usage, integrations, or building next generation primitives like this!